codebymatthew/beanenvy/README.md

 # Bean Envy

 Website template created for client that utilizes HTML / CSS / JavsScript

+Built from scratch as all code is 100% mine.